 VCO is a function that allows the pitch of the All metal channel to smoothly change depending on the signal strength.
 Human hearing perfectly distinguishes even slight changes in sound frequencies - as a result, an experienced searcher is able to recognize the size and depth of the object, and in many cases can recognize their mutual position.
-We strongly recommend VCO setting to "Yes" from the very start of your experience with the detector.
+We strongly recommend using the VCO from the very start of your experience with the detector.